PeterHancock/async-iterators-in-js/slides.md

 >  Represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.

-`Promise.then` is called to register success and failure handlers which and called after the data has returned.
+`Promise.then` is called to register success and failure handlers which and called after the operation has completed.

-These days many async APIs are *Promise* returning functions
+These days many APIs use *Promise* returning functions for async operations

 ```
 function asyncOp(...args): Promise<Result>